MrDlt/ESG-related-Repo-Aggregation/README.md

 # ESG-related-Repo-Aggregation
-Some Repo about ESG on Github I'm interested in
+List some repo about ESG on Github I'm interested in

 ## Models On Hugging Face